Play (BDSM): Physical BDSM

 Physical BDSM encompasses all "kinky" activities that are carried out physically.
 Two of the best known examples are flogging and bondage.
 Extensive classes and workshops teach technical skills to carry out these activities competently, as well as safety considerations and protocols.
 This is the type of play most often seen in BDSM clubs and in media representations of kink.
 While often associated with sadism and masochism, many activities are not focused on or even involve pain.
 Non-painful sensation play and elaborate bondage done mainly for aesthetic purposes are prominent examples.

 Mental BDSM

 Mental BDSM is the collection of activities intended to create a psychological impact, often without a physical component.
 Recreational hypnosis is the most prominent example, with a well-developed international community.
-Another noteworthy but controversial example is the 'mind fuck', wherein a state confusion and/or psychological conflict is intentionally created.
+Another noteworthy but controversial example is the 'mind fuck', wherein a state of confusion and/or psychological conflict is intentionally created.
 While mental 'players' have considerably less documented material to study, an active Internet community and classes offered through local groups and conventions provide many learning opportunities.

 Types of play

-Participants in BDSM typically recognizes different types of play, based on their intensity and social acceptability.
+Participants in BDSM typically recognise different types of play, based on their intensity and social acceptability.
 These distinctions can be rather arbitrary and variant.
 What is considered edge play for a particular couple or local community may be merely heavy play, or even light play, for others.